 The scale of this change is hard to ignore.
-ChatGPT reached 100 million users faster than any app in history, and it now serves over 400 million weekly users as of February 2025.
+ChatGPT has become the fastest app in history to reach 100 million users, and as of 2026, ChatGPT serves more than 400 million people every week.
 Its daily query volume even surpassed Bing in 2024, crossing more than 10 million searches per day.

-Meanwhile, Google is shifting too, as AI Overviews appear on 13% of all SERPs, representing billions of queries each month.
+Meanwhile, Google is shifting too, with AI Overviews now touching billions of queries each month.

-Because of these shifts, the problem is clear.
-Traditional SEO is losing effectiveness as zero-click searches continue to rise, and today, 60% of searches end without a single click.
+Because of these shifts, the problem is clear: traditional SEO is losing effectiveness as instant answers reduce click-through.
 Instead, AI delivers the answer instantly, and the website that provided the insight is rarely credited with a visit.

-In this guide, we’ll break down what is really happening in SEO vs GEO 2025, why the shift matters, and how you can adapt.
+In this guide, we’ll break down what is really happening in SEO vs. GEO 2026, why the shift matters, and how you can adapt.
 Instead of fearing traffic loss, you will learn how to optimize for Generative Engine Optimization, create content that AI cites, and build a system for visibility in the age of machine answers.

 SEO vs GEO — Key Differences